Potamogeton crispus: Environmental impact

 This pondweed is considered an invasive species in much of North America.
 It was introduced to the Great Lakes and inland lakes within that region.
 The plant thrives in conditions normally less habitable to native plant species.
 It is also able to survive beneath the surface of frozen waterways and resume its rapid vegetative growth before other water plants can regrow.
 It competes with native plant life and sometimes displaces it.
 Curly pondweed may clog waterways, inhibiting aquatic recreation, and is considered a nuisance in some areas.
 It has also been introduced to South America and New Zealand.

 Cultivation

-Potamogeton crispus is sometimes cultivated as a pond plant, and generally speaking makes a good garden plant.
-Since it starts to die back rather early, it is probably a good idea to cut it back in July after it has flowered.
+Potamogeton crispus is sometimes cultivated as a pond plant, and generally makes a good garden plant.
+Since it starts to die back rather early, it is recommended to cut it back in July after it has flowered.
 In common with other pondweeds of this group it roots poorly from stem cuttings and is best propagated by division of the rhizomes or from turions.
 As it has proved invasive in some areas, curly pondweed should not be grown outside its native range.